cernoh/physics_alevel/4. Mechanics and Materials/definitions/Principle of Moments.md

 # Principle of Moments
-For an object to be in equilibrium, the sum of the clockwise [[moment|moments]] acting about a point must be equal to the sum of the anticlockwise moments acting about the point
+For an object to be in [[equilibrium]], the sum of the clockwise [[moment|moments]] acting about a point must be equal to the sum of the anticlockwise moments acting about the point